The Next Generation of Irish MMA fighters

 You had a win over a seasoned fighter in Sean Tobin at BAMMA 22.
 Did that fight go as you had expected?

 My debut on BAMMA against Sean was a strange fight for me, To be honest I never have a plan for a fight, I just always go in with the attitude of I’m here to fight, it’s what I love to do.
 But Sean did a good job of scoring takedowns, which gave him a round or two.

 After the fight though I thought I could of put more effort into defending his attempts or even added my own attempts.
 He was a tough guy & I have a lot of respect for him after that fight!
 I have a lot more of my game to show & that’s what drives me to produce a better product each time I fight.

-Obviously you have had a change of opponent.
-What if any differences does that make to your preparations?
+Obviously, you have had a change of opponent.
+What if any differences do that make to your preparations?

 With a win over Tuke who has been building his own hype train.
 Where & what next for Mark Andrew?

 Tukes doing well for himself through media, he’s an interesting fighter & has a different style to many guys.